 How To Wear

 Again, when wearing denim on top it’s important to ensure it doesn’t match too closely with whatever you’re wearing on your legs.
 Generally, black jeans or even white/cream jeans will work well here.
 Or, better still, opt for green or beige chinos instead.
-Then stick on a pair of black Chelsea boots and you’re good to go.
+Then stick on a pair of suede boots and you’re good to go.

 How To Wear